All Episodes

 As you know, it's in conference committee now.

-It's gonna cost us jobs.
+It's going to cost us jobs.

-She's attorney general or has been.
+She's Attorney General or has been.

-And she's she was uh it in the in the to and fro and the back and forth they had yesterday, you know, or last night in the debate, Brown had another good comeback.
+And she was in the to-and-fro and the back and forth they had yesterday, you know, or last night in the debate.

 Look, you're not a lawyer here, and I'm not under interrogation.

-Uh the dirty word is Republican.
+The dirty word is Republican.

 I'm Martha Coakley, and I approve this message.